 Let me preface this biography by saying that I have a very long, complicated and interesting life story I could share with you. but I want to get straight to the point with my biography in a different format by answering the three questions I am most often asked by fans and friends.
 I have put some additional personal information in the last section of this biography.

-The first question usually asked is where am I from?
+The first question usually asked is where is Celeste Barbier from?

 The easiest answer is to say I am from Southern California.
 I was born in Laguna Beach and although I moved out of state by age 2, I returned to Orange County to attend college at age 18 in 1999 and made my way to San Diego in 2003.
 I have since married and settled in the city of Oceanside since 2005.